Boundary controllability of the Korteweg-de Vries equation: The Neumann case: Introduction

-where $h$ will be as a control input and $y$ is the state.
-Theorem \ref{control} says that when $L\notin \mathcal{R}_c$, system \eqref{NKdVN} is locally controllable around $c$ but we do not know if the same holds when $L\in \mathcal{R}_c$.
+Let us consider the nonlinear control system \eqref{NKdVN} with $h$ as a control input and $u$ as the state.
+Theorem \ref{control} says that when $L\notin \mathcal{R}_c$, system \eqref{NKdVN} is locally controllable around $c$, but we do not know if the same holds when $L\in \mathcal{R}_c$.
 The main result in this work provides an affirmative answer to the Question $\mathcal{C}$.
 Precisely, we have the following:

 \begin{theorem} Let $T>0$, $c=0$ and $L\in \mathcal{R}_0$.
-Then, system \eqref{NKdVN} is exactly controllable around the origin $0$ in $L^2(0,L)$, that is, there exists $\delta>0$ such that, for very $y_0,y_T\in L^2(0,L)$ with
+Then, system \eqref{NKdVN} is exactly controllable around the origin $0$ in $L^2(0,L)$, that is, there exists $\delta>0$ such that, for very $u_0,u_T\in L^2(0,L)$ with

-it is possible to find $h\in L^2(0,T)$ such that the corresponding solution of \eqref{NKdVN} satisfying $y(\cdot,0)=y_0$ and $y(\cdot,T)=y_T$. \end{theorem}
+it is possible to find $h\in L^2(0,T)$ such that the corresponding solution of \eqref{NKdVN} satisfying $u(\cdot,0)=u_0$ and $u(\cdot,T)=u_T$. \end{theorem}

 This previous result can be generalized for any $c$ as follows:

 \begin{theorem} Let $T>0$ and $L\in \mathcal{R}_c$.
 The system \eqref{NKdVN} is exactly controllable around $c$ in $L^2(0,L)$ in the sense of Theorem \ref{c-length}. \end{theorem}